Banknotes and coins circulation

 The number and value of euro banknotes issued by the Eurosystem central banks, without further distinction as to who is holding the currency issued, thus also including the stocks held by credit institutions.

 Collector coins issued net of collector coins returned

 The total face value of all Euro collector coins, which are defined as coins not intended for circulation.
 Euro collector coins have legal tender status in the country of issue but not in the other participating member states and must be readily distinguishable from Euro circulation coins.
 Official definitions of "Euro circulation coins" and "Euro collector coins" can be found in OJ C 247, 15.10.0203, p.5

 The number and value of banknotes and coins returned to the reporting NCB during the reporting period.

-Banknotes and coins sorted to check authenticity & fitness
+Banknotes and coins sorted to check authenticity &

 The number and value of banknotes checked for authenticity and fitness by the reporting NCB on banknotes sorting machines or manually, during the reporting period.

 The number and value of banknotes sorted to unfit, and thus withdrawn from circulation, during the reporting period.